danielabar/marionette-learning/README.md

 - `Marionette.CollectionView.extend` must specify a `childView`
 - app initializer runs when start is called

+Marionette collection event has reset/sync event bound so it automatically re-renders when its data changes

 ### Code Organization

 - Create a directory for every _concern_, eg: user, breadcrumb etc.